 Good to know

-Experts are running shoe geeks, who post reviews at youtube, directly at RunRepeat or at their own websites.
+Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

-A resurrection of the popular running shoe of the early 1990s, the New Balance 530 silhouette remains true to its origins featuring a flat and smooth leather upper with mesh vents and netting for a lightweight stride and comfortable cushioning.
+A resurrection of the favorite running shoe of the early 1990s, the New Balance 530 silhouette remains true to its origins featuring a flat and smooth leather upper with mesh vents and netting for a lightweight stride and comfortable cushioning.

 New Balance, since its establishment in 1906, has been known for investing huge on research, design and new technology.
 The latest among these technologies is the 3D printed midsoles of New Balance shoes.
 With the use of 3D printing, structures can be optimized to put as little material possibly where the runner uses the shoe.
 With these design character, New Balance in its more than 100 years of existence became known for their flexibility and strength, weight and durability.

-Also used in the brand’s shoes such as the New Balance 530 is an ENCAP sole design technology which allows shoe designers to encapsulate a specially formulated EVA wedge in a polyurethane providing the needed stability without discounting cushioning.
+Also used in the brand’s shoes such as the New Balance 530 is an ENCAP sole design technology that allows shoe designers to encapsulate a specially formulated EVA wedge in a polyurethane providing the needed stability without discounting cushioning.
 The ABZORB heel cushioning, meantime, is an isoprene rubber made after collaborating with chemical manufacturer DuPont.

 Fresh Foam is the ultimate refinement of materials made in running shoe manufacturing.
-It is comprised of an EVA compound and adjusted the chemical properties to achieve springy and stable foam that gives stability and superior cushioning.
+It is comprised of an EVA compound and adjusted the chemical properties to achieve flexible and stable foam that gives stability and superior cushioning.